eevee/eev.ee/content/2015-12-31-you-should-make-a-doom-level-part-3.markdown

 There are two caveats.

-1. SLADE has one teeny tiny little oversight here.
-[It can't distinguish between a missing height and a height of 0.](https://github.com/sirjuddington/SLADE/issues/386)  See, if a triangular sector only has _one_ vertex with an explicit height (and it's just plain missing for the others), ZDoom will still slope the sector, but it'll use the sector's "native" height for the other vertices.
-SLADE, unfortunately, treats all properties as though they have their default values, so it doesn't know if that's actually 0 (meaning "please put this vertex at absolute height 0") or a missing value (meaning "please put this vertex at the sector's height").
-At the moment I think it assumes you meant an actual zero, but I think assuming the other way would be less disruptive.
+1. If a triangular sector only has _one_ vertex with an explicit height (and it's just plain missing for the others), ZDoom will still slope the sector, but it'll use the sector's "native" height for the other vertices.
+SLADE, unfortunately, treats all properties as though they have their default values, so it doesn't clearly distinguish between 0 (meaning "please put this vertex at absolute height 0") or a missing value (meaning "please put this vertex at the sector's height").
+For now, the safest thing is to fill in all three vertex heights.

 2. If you have very small triangles, even with subtle slopes, the player will seem to slide around on them.
-I only half understand this problem but it's something to do with the player overlapping the sector without being in it, and the fact that the Doom engine has never ever factored vertical movement into momentum.
-Basically don't try to get too fine-grained with floors you intend anyone to walk on.
+It's arguably a ZDoom bug, and the cause is really obscure, but just don't try to get too fine-grained with floors you intend anyone to walk on.

 ### Other slope notes